Moser's Shadow Problem: Introduction

 \section{Introduction}

-This paper treats a problem raised in 1966 in an influential list of problems\footnote{In Problems \ref{main-prob} and \ref{main-prob2} below we have changed the original notation $f$ to $\shf$.} in combinatorial geometry made by Leo Moser (\cite[Problem 35]{Mo66}), later reprinted in 1991 (\cite{M91}).
+This paper gives complete answers to several different variants of a problem raised in 1966 in an influential list of problems in discrete and combinatorial geometry made by Leo Moser~\cite{Mo66}, later reprinted in 1991 ~\cite{M91}.
+Moser's life and work are described in \cite{Mo05}, \cite{Wy72}.

-\begin{prob} Estimate the largest $\shf=\shf(n)$ such that every convex polyhedron of $n$ vertices has an orthogonal projection onto the plane with $\shf(n)$ vertices on the `outside'. \end{prob}
+Problem 35 of Moser's list is as follows.\footnote{We have changed the original notation $f$ to $\shf$ in stating Problems~\ref{main-prob} and~\ref{main-prob2}.} \begin{prob} Estimate the largest $\sh=\sh(n)$ such that every convex polyhedron of $n$ vertices has an orthogonal projection onto the plane with $\sh(n)$ vertices on the `outside'. \end{prob}

-This problem addresses a fundamental question about the nature of convex $3$-dimensional polyhedra, which is to determine restrictions that the convexity property imposes on the parts of its boundary visible under orthogonal projections.
-It has been called the Moser Shadow Problem (\cite[p.
-140]{CEG89}, \cite[Problem B10]{CFG91}).